yhnmju/c2fold/README.md

 ## How do I use this?
 1. Download and install songrec (open source Shazam client), which in turn depends on having the Rust programming language installed.

-2. Install c2f with pip.
+2. Install c2f with pip;

    $ python -m pip install c2f